 A record of the condition of the vehicle noting any damage, scratching, presence of a stereo – including digital photos etc. Our agents personally inspect every Motorhome at the port on arrival and also do full inspections of the vehicle once it is unpacked at our provider’s specialist vehicle unpacking facilities.

-If you are an immigrant, or are returning to New Zealand after 21 months or more overseas, you are entitled to concessions on private motor vehicles that either accompany you or are sent separately.
+If you are an immigrant, or are returning to New Zealand after 21 months or more overseas, you are entitled to concessions (conditions apply), on private motor vehicles that either accompany you or are sent separately.
 It is possible to import more than one motor vehicle or GST and duty free, if you are able to meet all the concessionary requirements for each vehicle.
-To show that all conditions have been met you will require full documentary evidence.
-If you do not qualify for concessionary entry, private motorhomes and will attract Duty and GST when they are brought in.
+To show that all conditions have been met, you will require full documentary evidence.
+If you do not qualify for concessionary entry, private motorhomes and will attract Duty (10% for vehicles that are not manufactured in the UK and Australia) and GST when they are brought in.
 If you have owned the vehicle in the UK for a while but don’t meet these requirements, when we submit the documents to NZ Customs we can depreciate the value according to NZ Customs guidelines, which will mean you would pay less Duty and GST based on this new value.

 By law you are required to declare all items and values to Customs or ourselves.
 If you are unsure about taxes and duties or anything else please let us know prior to shipping.
 We need to know about any personal effects or other items inside your motorhome upon arrival to NZ so we can accurately declare them to customs.